Xanewok/xanewok.github.io/_posts/2017-08-19-wrapping-up-work-for-gsoc.md

 worked on.

 ### Difficulties
-One of the things I struggled the most with was giving correct estimates for the work I was tasked with.
+One of the things I struggled the most with was prioritisation of the work I was tasked with.
 Even though the planned work was clearly defined, I tried to find a balance between doing the work on a bigger, planned feature and implementing smaller QoL changes or fixes that did ease/allow some people usage of the RLS.
-In the end it didn't go exactly as planned and I definitely see it as an area I need to improve in.
+In the end, I found myself frequently working on the side tasks longer than I should've, effectively delaying the main job I was tasked with in the first place.

 Having more freedom over one's work is both good and bad.
 There are no strict *dreadlines* looming over you, however it's easy to lose yourself if you don't organize your own work yourself.
 When working on some side projects I sometimes used organization tools such as Trello or good ol' Post-Its and in the end, I think I should've used it for this project.
-I managed to do most of the planned work, but I think this would allow me to focus better on the task at hand.
+I managed to do most of the planned work, but I think this would allow me to focus better on the task at hand and better prioritise the work.

+I very much feel like this is the area I need to improve on the most.

 ### Takeaways
 Before I started working on an open source project, it seemed really daunting to